DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/custom-directive.md

 - When the user reaches the 10 character limit, the shape returns to normal
 - Placeholder value should be, quite fittingly, 'my funky input'

-You decide to implment this in the component like this:
+You decide to implement this in the component like this:

 **HTML**
 ```html